ObrienlabsDev/secure-private-data-center/README.md

 # Hardware
 ## GDC - Google Distributed Cloud
 GDC is Google's version of private or hybrid cloud within your own data center.
-There are 3 main versions of GDC.
+There are 3 main versions of GDC - where GDC Connected and GDC air-gapped are Google provided hardware and software.
+We will concentrate on GDC software only - for bare metal.

 [GDCC](https://docs.cloud.google.com/distributed-cloud/edge/latest/docs/overview) - Google Distributed Cloud connected (edge)